 - After 22 years in the position

-- Stoops will remain as non-executive Chairman at SBA
+- McEnany will remain as non-Executive Chairman at Catalyst

-(exechange) — Boca Raton, Florida, February 21, 2023 — This news came shortly after Presidents’ Day.
-Jeff Stoops, chief executive of SBA, is set to leave his position.
-His upcoming departure is made public at an early stage.
-As announced by SBA Communications Corp. in a news release and in a regulatory filing published on Tuesday, February 21, 2023, Jeffrey A. (Jeff) Stoops leaves his post as chief executive officer at the owner and operator of communications infrastructure, after 22 years in the role, effective December 31, 2023.
+(exechange) — Coral Gables, Florida, July 28, 2023 — Pat McEnany, chief executive of Catalyst, leaves his position.
+As announced by Catalyst Pharmaceuticals Inc. in a news release published on Tuesday, July 25, 2023, and in a regulatory filing published on Friday, July 28, 2023, Patrick J. (Pat) McEnany leaves his post as chief executive officer at the biopharmaceutical company, after 22 years in the role, effective by the end of 2023.

 It is the end of an era.

-Stoops will remain as non-executive Chairman at SBA
+McEnany will remain as non-Executive Chairman at Catalyst

-The announcement follows an increase in SBA Communications Corp.’s share price of 61% since February 2018.
+The announcement follows an increase in Catalyst Pharmaceuticals Inc.’s share price of 92% since July 2022.

 In the position of CEO since 2002

-In the news release announcing his departure as CEO of SBA Communications Corp., Jeff Stoops received accolades, praise and thanks.
+In the news release announcing his departure as CEO of Catalyst Pharmaceuticals Inc., Pat McEnany received praise and thanks.

 When CEO departures are announced, exechange determines the Push-out Score on a scale of 0 to 10 to assess how likely it is that the chief executive was pushed out or felt pressure to leave the position, with 0 being most likely a voluntary move and 10 being most likely a forced exit.
 Anything over a 5 indicates that there are valid reasons to believe an executive may have been pushed out.

-Of the 337 CEO departures in the Russell 3000 Index evaluated over the past 12 months (February 21, 2022, to February 20, 2023), the average Push-out Score was 5.8, according to exechange data.
+Of the 314 CEO departures in the Russell 3000 Index evaluated over the past 12 months (July 25, 2022, to July 24, 2023), the average Push-out Score was 6.1, according to exechange data.
 References to conduct issues, disagreements and irregularities lead to the highest Push-out Scores.
-When performance issues, time with family or other opportunities were cited as departure reasons, the average Push-out Scores were also significantly elevated.
+When performance issues, time with family or pursuit of other opportunities were cited as departure reasons, the average Push-out Scores were also significantly elevated.

-The Push-out Score regarding Jeff Stoops’s move is explained point by point in the exechange report.
+The Push-out Score regarding Pat McEnany’s move is explained point by point in the exechange report.